-Elephant Park’s commitment to creating central London’s new ‘green heart’ aims to set a new standard in city living.
-The team has set itself the high ambition of being among the most sustainable inner-city urban regeneration projects in the world.
+Elephant Park has set itself the high ambition of being among the most sustainable inner-city urban regeneration projects in the world, in line with our company-wide mission to reach net zero carbon emissions by 2025 and ABSOLUTE zero by 2040.
 With this vision in mind, we can truly deliver above and beyond what is expected and make a real difference for the project and the area, and to ensure that it becomes part of London’s already rich tapestry of green spaces and streets.

 Ultimately, this place should nurture and contribute to the natural systems that will sustain us all, not deplete them – this is the only way we can really guarantee positive longevity and legacy for the project.
-This is why we signed up to the Clinton Climate Positive Development Programme making Elephant Park one of only 19 schemes around the world aspiring to become Climate Positive, and the only project in the UK.
+The park and the landscaping have been specifically designed to enhance biodiversity in the area, but our biggest commitment, made from the outset, is for Elephant Park to be net-zero carbon in operation by the time the project completes.

 Trees are a fundamental part of our commitment to sustainability at Elephant Park.
 The project has committed to an extensive and ambitious tree planting programme, which has been developed in direct response to local community feedback.
 Elephant Park will protect as many of the existing trees, planted onsite in the 1960s, as possible.
-This has required extensive reassessment of the masterplan to both reconnect with the surrounding city, and protect as many mature trees as possible.
+Retaining 27 mature trees that already existed in the area also has an impact on our carbon footprint.
+Their large combined canopy cools the air, reduces pollution and provides healthy habitats for local wildlife.

 In the cases where trees will have to be removed, replacement trees will be planted to ensure there is no net loss of canopy within the masterplan area, resulting in a neighbourhood that feels green and embedded within its surroundings from Day 1.
 In total, we will plant well over 1,000 trees both in the development itself and in the surrounding streets, parks and open spaces across Elephant & Castle.
 As well as this, we have amended our designs and construction programmes to retain over 120 mature trees from the previous Heygate Estate.
 There will also be green roofs, green walls and other planting across the development that will provide all kinds of benefits to Zone 1 London, from providing habitats for wildlife to improving air quality.